What is a Rust Converter?

 Can I Use Rust Converter On My BBQ Grill, Cast Iron Wood Stove, Engine, Boiler, Or Any Other Surfaces That Become Hot?

-Rust Converters are not heat resistant and should not be used on any surface that will be heated.
+Rust Converters are not heat resistant.
+Do not use on any surface that will have heat on it.